Vision and Mission

-The MCA's mission is to bring artists and audiences together to experience and contemplate contemporary art and culture in ways that can deepen what it means to be a citizen of both Chicago and the world.
+The MCA's mission is to bring artists and audiences together, presenting contemporary art and culture in ways that illuminate what it means to be a citizen of both Chicago and the world.

 Our staff cares about contemporary culture and works hard to bring it to our audiences.
 You don't have to be an artist or an art history major—just dedicated and open minded.
 Check out our current openings here.